xverizex/RetroSpriteEditor/README.md

 * saving to NES format
 * pencil for pixel art
 * completely free software
+* The button moving for moving tiles on the canvas.
+* The button swapping for exchange tiles each other.

 ## NES
 * 4 palettes to choose from, which can be customized.